Ninefigurelegend/letsride/docs/Phase1-Completion.md

 ## 📋 Environment Setup Required

+### Using Expo App Config

+The app uses Expo's app config (`app.config.ts`) to manage environment variables.
 You need to create a `.env` file in the project root with the following variables:

 ```env
 # Firebase Configuration